d4nst/UndirectedGraphApp/README.md

 Node relationships could be described in uni or bidirectional mode.
 Since we are operating on an undirected graph, bidirectional relationships are treated the same way as a unidirectional ones.

-A sample set of input files is provided in the Input data folder located in the root directory.
+A sample set of input files is provided in the "Input data" folder located in the root directory.

 ## Solution components
 Dependency injection has been used to keep the coupling of the components to a minimum.
 The components are wired in the Web Services project.